Singing is done with both the body and the mind

 Co-ordinator: Shirley Williamson, [email protected] (232 6746)

-Venue: Davies Street/Luckie Street car-park
+Venue: Meet at Davies Street/Luckie Street car-park

-Reading Shakespeare (RSH) TWO SESSIONS
+Reading Shakespeare (RSH) RUNS ALL YEAR

 Leader: Dave Smith, [email protected] (232 5084 / 021 991 404)